Public service & Government

-For 75% of the world’s administrations, digital transformations are motivated mainly by budgetary pressure and citizen’s desires.
-69% feel that public services are lagging the private sector in digital capacity.
+In 75% of the world’s administrations, digital transformations are mainly motivated by budgetary pressure and citizen’s desires, whereas 69% of them believe that public services are lagging behind the private sector in terms of digital capacity.
 (Deloitte study)

-- Complete these transformations by optimizing budgetary performance
+- Finalising digital transformations by optimizing budgetary performances;

-Governments and local authorities are increasingly digitising administrative procedures (i.e. online forms, digital transactions, etc.) in order to facilitate exchanges between users and administrations and optimise the management of all procedures.
+Governments and local authorities are increasingly digitising administrative procedures (i.e. online forms, digital transactions, etc.) to facilitate exchanges between users and administrations and to optimise the management of all procedures.

-- Allow users to use a single means of identification
+- Allowing users to use a single means of identification

-- Strengthen the interoperability of information systems between administrations
+- Strengthening the interoperability of information systems between administrations

-Inter-administration data exchanges based on open and secure APIs will allow new services and applications to develop shared by a varied ecosystem made up of the administration, voluntary sector, the private sector, etc.
+Inter-administration data exchanges based on open and secure APIs will enable the development of new services and applications shared by a varied ecosystem: administration, associative sector, private sector, etc.

 In 2018, the UK tax administration HMRC has opened six APIs that allow third-party developers to access data such as individual income.
 New third-party applications using these APIs have reduced the need for user-officer interaction by 16%.

-- Adopt an approach centred on the citizen’s place in the ecosystem
+- Adopting an approach centred on the citizen’s place in the ecosystem

-- Encourage the use of new tools such as predictive analysis
+- Encouraging the use of new tools such as predictive analysis

 ALTEN Value Proposition